awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 ```

 **Note**
-Before processing a runbook, the system verifies that the runbook does not create an infinite loop\.
+Before processing a runbook, the system verifies that the runbook doesn't create an infinite loop\.
 If an infinite loop is detected, Automation returns an error and a circle trace showing which steps create the loop\.

 **Creating a dynamic automation that defines critical steps**

 You can specify that a step is critical for the overall success of the automation\.
 If a critical step fails, then Automation reports the status of the automation as `Failed`, even if one or more steps ran successfully\.
 In the following example, the user identifies the *VerifyDependencies* step if the *InstallMsiPackage* step fails \(`onFailure: step:VerifyDependencies`\)\.
-The user specifies that the `InstallMsiPackage` step is not critical \(`isCritical: false`\)\.
+The user specifies that the `InstallMsiPackage` step isn't critical \(`isCritical: false`\)\.
 In this example, if the application failed to install, Automation processes the `VerifyDependencies` step to determine if one or more dependencies is missing, which therefore caused the application install to fail\.

 **Example 3: Defining critical steps for the automation **